Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Methodology

 \subsection{RWRAD Dataset}

-This dataset was collected in collaboration with the University of Nebraska Medical Center and encompasses comprehensive neuropsychological assessments, clinical tests, and lab results to investigate cognitive impairment and its progression.
+The dataset was collected in collaboration with the University of Nebraska Medical Center (UNMC) and includes comprehensive neuropsychological assessments, clinical tests and naturalistic driving data aimed at investigating cognitive impairment and its progression among older adults.

-Participants were classified using established criteria for mild cognitive impairment (MCI), which identifies individuals with cognitive changes that do not yet produce major functional impairments.
-Table~\ref{tab:participants} shows the detailed demographic and cognitive layout of the participants.
-Key classification methods include: